In This Article

 "If severely oily skin and pimples are a problem, La Roche Posay Effaclar Duo is a great option," says Kauvar.
 "It has a combination of benzoyl peroxide and lipo-hydroxy acid to exfoliate.
 Make sure to use it along with a noncomedogenic moisturizer since it can be drying."

 We swear by these pads.
-On top of preventing future breakouts, these pads even out skin tone and reduce the appearance of fine lines, dark spots, and enlarged pores.
+On top of preventing future breakouts, these pads even out skin tone and reduce the appearance of fine lines, dark spots, and enlarged pores, thanks to 2% salicylic acid.

 "When compliance is a problem, having a kit with both salicylic acid and BPO will help.
 Clean & Clear Advantage Acne Control Kit has a cleanser, a moisturizer, and a spot treatment product," says Kauvar.